-There are two clear tiers of DBaaS providers: those who run PostgreSQL on their own metal (AWS, Azure, DO, GCP) and those who rent from the first group.
-Azure’s 1-year commitment discount really gives it an edge at the high end.
+There are two clear tiers of DBaaS providers: those who run PostgreSQL on their own metal (AWS, Azure, DO, Fly.io, GCP) and those who rent from the first group.
+Azure’s 1-year commitment discount gives them an edge at the high end.
+Fly.io does well at the very low end and also at the 2 CPU / 16 GB mark and the 4 CPU / 32 GB mark.
 Google seems to do well when you max out memory and leave everything else low.
 DigitalOcean’s sweet spot is their 4 CPU / 8 GB memory / 115 GB storage product.

 The smaller vendors cost more but provide value in other ways, such better tooling or support.
 Especially at the $100/month range that may really be worth it.
 I just can’t understand why there’s a conspicuous hole in Heroku’s lineup between Standard 0 and 2.
 Standard 1 must have had 6 GB memory and 128 GB storage for $100.
 That would have rocked.

-- Comparing Cloud Database Options for PostgreSQL (opens new window)
+- Comparing Cloud Database Options for PostgreSQL (2018)

-- IBM Cloud Databases for PostgreSQL (opens new window): not included in the calculator because the pricing model is so different, but it starts at 5GB of Disk and 1GB of RAM for $15.80/month.
+- IBM Cloud Databases for PostgreSQL: not included in the calculator because the pricing model is so different, but it starts at 5GB of Disk and 1GB of RAM for $15.80/month.

-- Aiven for PostgreSQL (opens new window): similar concept to ScaleGrid
+- Aiven for PostgreSQL: similar concept to ScaleGrid

 - 2019-03-31: initial version